georgeslabreche/irf-kiruna-aurora-alert-chrome-ext/README.md

 This Chrome extension notifies users when IRF Kiruna's magnetogram readings indicate that nice auroras have likely appeared in the past hour and half.

 ## How is this useful?
 It just tells if I missed great auroras 1.5 hours ago!
-It may serve as an indicator that more good auroras are current happening or will eventually happen.
+It may serve as an indicator that more good auroras are currently happening or will eventually happen.
 Admittedly, this tool would be much more useful if more recent magnetogram data was available.

 ## How does it work?
 It calculates the linear regression of the magnetogram readings taken during a 30 minute period from 1.5 hours ago to 1 hour ago.
 The resulting slope value is indicated in the extension's icon badge.